sergiocarracedo/blog/source/_posts/js-clone.md

 ---
-title: Cloning objects in Javascript
+title: (Deep) Cloning objects in Javascript
 date: 2020-02-22 18:28:28
 tags: js clone deep-clone
+cover: /images/karen-lau-tRR3w-S2A3Y-unsplash.jpg
 ---

 Cloning objects in _Javascript_ (and in other language) is a tricky task.
 JS doesn't store the object value in your variable or in your constant, instead, store a pointer to the object value (the object reference).